rokucommunity/bslint/README.md

   should the condition be wrapped around parenthesis?

     - `no-group`: do not wrap with parenthesis (**default**)
-    - `then`: always wrap with parentheses
+    - `group`: always wrap with parentheses
     - `off`: do not validate

 - `named-function-style`, `anon-function-style`: validation of function style (`function/sub`)